-The View only toolbar is located at the bottom of your Onshape Part Studio or Assembly (shown above outlined in blue) and is able to have up to 18 tools or features, some of which depend on the tab type or the user's permissions:
+The View only toolbar is located at the bottom of your Onshape Part Studio or Assembly (shown above outlined in red) and can have up to 18 tools or features, some of which depend on the tab type or the user's permissions:

 - Home - Click the Home icon to automatically restore the initial view of your document.

 - Rotate - Click the Rotate icon, then click and drag your cursor in the direction you want your document to rotate.

 - Pan - Click the Pan icon, then click and drag your cursor in the direction you want to pan your document.

 Click the Zoom to fit icon to automatically zoom your image to fit the middle of the screen.
 Click the dropdown menu arrow to the right of the icon to see the following features:

 - Zoom to window -Click Zoom to window, then drag your cursor to create your zoom bounding box around the part of the entity you wish to zoom in on; your image zooms accordingly

 - Zoom -Click Zoom, then click and drag your cursor up and down or left and right to zoom in and out.